mirzawaqasahmed/f5-big-iq-lab/docs/class02/module5/lab2.rst

         Use udf- in the prefix or your ``SSG`` deployment will fail

-        Remember that the PREFIX must be 10 CHARACTERS MAX
+        Remember that the PREFIX must be 15 CHARACTERS MAX

-* Azure_SSH_KEY: Use the ``Azure Key Pair`` we created in the previous lab.
-In our example, it was **CE-Lab-MENANT** but yours should have a different name.

 Save the config file.